 The furniture is ordered, the bedding is picked and the paint colors are set!
 I’ll be sharing the design process as it unfolds, but I wanted to first give you an inside peek at the chevron walls I painted this past weekend.
 I can’t stop staring at them!

-If you are planning a zigzag accent wall or even looking to update another room in the house (I think chevron would be cool in the kitchen), here’s my step-by-step process of painting the chevron design in one day!
+If you are planning a zigzag accent wall or even looking to update another room in the house (I think chevron would be cool in the kitchen), here’s my step-by-step process of how to paint a chevron wall in one day!

 1. First, assemble your tools.
 I used a yardstick, pencil, blue painting tape (2 rolls), a level and a ladder.
 Our ceilings are 9′ in the nursery, but if you have lower ceilings, you might be able to get away with a step stool.